martinivanco/IPP1/README.md

 # Syntax highlighting
-### IPP 2017 - Project 1 in PHP 5

-The task was to create a PHP script that searches for regular expressions in text and highlights them using html markup tags.
+First project made as a part of the course Principles of Programming Languages at Brno University of Technology.
+The task was to create a PHP 5 script that searches for regular expressions in text and highlights them using html markup tags.

 ### Files: